 - bat template, print my template here

-I also made a Halloween update to my existing plate racks.
-I searched and searched online to find Halloween themed dishes that would be small enough to fit into the plate racks.
+I also wanted to make a Halloween update to my existing plate racks.
+So, I searched and searched online to find Halloween themed dishes that would be small enough to fit into the plate racks.
 No luck.
 Then, one night it hit me – since I already know which plates fit in these racks, I can just create my own.
 They are only a few bucks at Target and I can keep them year after year.

-Chloe mod podged hers directly onto the plates.
+Chloe used mod podge to attach hers directly onto the plates.
 Of course, these are for decoration only so I wouldn’t be eating on these.
 My original plan was to do the same, and I will probably go back to Target and buy extra plates just for this purpose because I definitely want to recreate this look next year!